 a.
-Possible impacts to historic and cultural resources included review of the Desert Claim project's compliance with RCW 27.53.
+Possible impacts to historic and cultural resources included review of the Desert Claim amended project proposal's compliance with RCW 27.53.

-EFSEC coordinated with the Department of Archaeology and Historic Preservation (DAHP) and reviewed the FSEIS which listed a Memorandum of Understanding (MOU) between Desert Claim and the Yakama Nation.
+In conducting its environmental review, EFSEC coordinated with the Department of Archaeology and Historic Preservation (DAHP) and reviewed the FSEIS prepared by EFSEC, which identified a Memorandum of Understanding (MOU) between Desert Claim and the Yakama Nation.